toshkaexe/DataEngineerTask/ReadMe.md

 ##  E1 - Use external Exchange Rate API and load exchange rates into a database

 Goal:
-please show how you downloaded the data (any observations, pitfalls?) show and explain the data model you created show that you can convert multiple source (target) prices from a query result (eg. SQL “data example” below), into each base price
+please show how you downloaded the data show and explain the data model you created show that you can convert multiple source (target) prices from a query result (eg. SQL “data example” below), into each base price